FilipMalczak/recordtuples/README.md

 No Javadoc, no tutorials, nothing.
 It is what you can expect.
 An example of sources for `Triplet` can be found at the end of this README.

+All the classes are in the `com.github.filipmalczak.recordtuples` package.

+### Tuples

 Names are mimicking Javatuples naming, but we only provide to 8-element tuple and we add an empty one.
 They (the names) are:
 - `Empty`
 - `Unit`